 ASUS, also known as ASUStek, is a Taiwanese computer hardware and consumer electronics manufacturer founded in 1989.
 They produce a wide range of products, including desktop computer components, desktops, laptops, handheld gaming devices, monitors, and gaming peripherals.
 Their laptop lineup ranges from affordable Chromebooks to high-end gaming laptops and mobile workstations, and they produce many well-known brands, including ROG, TUF, ProArt, Zenbook, and Vivobook.
-ASUS' high-end gaming laptops are known for exceptional build quality, excellent performance, and sleek designs, and they regularly sponsor esports events and players.
-Recently, they have faced controversy for not honoring some customer warranties and overcharging customers during claims.
-There have also been many user reports of issues with device performance.
-Still, whether you're looking for a laptop for work, gaming, or everyday use, ASUS offers excellent products that can meet your needs.
+ASUS' high-end gaming laptops typically have exceptional build quality, excellent performance, and sleek designs, and the company itself is a regular sponsor of esports events and players.
+There have been many recent reports of device performance issues and difficulty getting warranty claims; still, whether you're looking for a laptop for work, gaming, or everyday use, ASUS offers excellent products that can meet your needs.

-The best ASUS laptop we've tested is the ASUS ROG Zephyrus G14 (2024).
-This premium 14-inch model is primarily a gaming laptop, but it features a sleek design that fits well in an office setting.
-It feels sturdy and is easy to carry around.
-It provides a fantastic user experience with its 2.8k 120Hz OLED display and one of the best speaker systems you'll find on a Windows machine.
-It also has a tactile keyboard, a large touchpad, and a good 1080p webcam with facial recognition.
-There's a wide selection of ports for peripherals and external displays, including four USB ports, a MicroSD card reader, and an HDMI 2.1 port.
-Unfortunately, there's no Ethernet port, but you get Wi-Fi 6E connectivity.
+The best ASUS laptop we’ve tested is the ASUS ROG Zephyrus G14 (2024).
+This premium 14-inch model is primarily a gaming laptop, but it features a sleek design that won't stick out like a sore thumb if you bring it to work.
+It has a sturdy all-aluminum build that feels premium, and it provides a fantastic user experience with its 2.8k 120Hz OLED display, tactile keyboard, large touchpad, and 1080p webcam.
+There’s a wide selection of ports for peripherals and external displays, including four USB ports, a MicroSD card reader, and an HDMI 2.1 port.
+Unfortunately, there’s no Ethernet port, but you get Wi-Fi 6E connectivity.

-Configuration-wise, you can choose between a Ryzen 7 or 9 CPU from AMD's 8040 series and an NVIDIA GeForce RTX 4050, 4060, or 4070 discrete GPU.
-The right choice depends on what you plan to do with the laptop.
+Configuration-wise, you can choose between a Ryzen 7 or 9 CPU from AMD's 8040 series paired with an NVIDIA GeForce RTX 4050, 4060, or 4070 discrete GPU.
+The choice depends on what you plan to do with the laptop.
 Every configuration can handle 1080p for gaming, but if you want to play at 1440p (or at the display's native 2.8k resolution), it's best to upgrade to a 4070.
 The same applies if you plan to use it for content creation and want to maximize performance.
-Storage maxes out at 1TB, which will fill up quickly given the size of most modern titles; thankfully, the SSD is user-replaceable.
+Storage maxes out at 1TB—the SSD is user-replaceable.
 Unfortunately, the battery doesn't last long during intensive tasks like gaming, so it's best to carry your charger with you.

-The best upper mid-range ASUS laptop we've tested is the ASUS Zenbook 14 OLED (2024).
-It's a premium 14-inch Windows ultraportable with a gorgeous OLED display.
+The best upper mid-range ASUS laptop we've tested is the ASUS Zenbook 14 OLED (2024), a premium 14-inch Windows ultraportable with a gorgeous OLED display.
 It's available with Intel Meteor Lake CPUs, which are fast enough to handle general productivity tasks and more demanding workloads like photo editing and programming.
 These new chips sport additional low-power cores to improve battery life, as well as an NPU (Neural Processing Unit) to handle AI-based tasks like background blurring during video calls.
-While you are stuck with an integrated GPU, you can configure this laptop with up to 32GB of RAM and 1TB of storage, and the storage is user-replaceable.
+You can configure this laptop with up to 32GB of RAM and 1TB of storage; only the latter is user-replaceable.

 If you want to save money, consider the ASUS Vivobook 16 M1605 (2023), our pick for the best budget ASUS laptop.
 This 16-inch ultraportable feels well-built for the price, and it isn't overly bulky, making it easy to carry around.
 You can configure it with an AMD Ryzen 5 or Ryzen 7 CPU, both of which are more than adequate for handling productivity tasks like text processing, web browsing, spreadsheets, and video playback.
 It has 8GB of RAM soldered onto the motherboard and an open SO-DIMM slot, so if you can't find a model with 16GB, you can always upgrade it yourself.
 Its battery life is decent at around eight hours of light use, but depending on your workload, you may need to plug it in for a quick charge.